 UNIVERSITY OF TORONTO FOOD & BEVERAGE DATABASES

-To answer the types of research questions described above, the L’Abbé Lab has developed a database of packaged foods that is updated every 2-3 years for monitoring and testing hypotheses related to the Canadian food supply.
+- Food Label Information Program (FLIP): The L’Abbé Lab has developed a database of packaged foods that is updated every 2-3 years for monitoring and testing hypotheses related to the Canadian food supply.
 This work is done using a systematic and comprehensive approach for an industry-wide perspective of the major national and private label brands of foods available in Canada.
-The most recent phase, FLIP 2013, contains information on more than 15,300 products from the four largest national retailers by sales, representing approximately 75% of the Canadian food retail market share.
-An additional collection will commence in Spring 2017.
-Some of the studies we have done using FLIP include:
+The FLIP underwent its most recent collection during the summer of 2017, providing a cross-sectional sample of the 2017 retail food supply.
+FLIP 2017 contains food label information for n=17,671 unique food products from top food retailers in Canada.
+This dataset, in addition to the FLIP 2010 and 2013 databases, allows for in depth nutritional analyses of the Canadian food supply spanning 7 years.

 - Examination of food industry progress in reducing the sodium content of packaged foods in Canada: 2010 to 2013.